|

 three hundred ovens, all of which he still owns and

+operates.
 Thus we see again verified

 in Mr. Tinstmans life that great truth, that those who